Learn how to implement user authentication to access a secure ArcGIS service with OAuth credentials in a cross-platform app.

 The Redirect URL

-is used to identify a response from the authenticating server when the system returns control back to your app after an OAuth login.
+.
 You can configure several redirect URLs in your application definition and can remove or edit them.
 It's important to make sure the redirect URL used in your app's code matches a redirect URL configured for the application.

-Open a Visual Studio solution
+Create a new Visual Studio Project

 -